 7 reasons why you should visit Antwerp

 Antwerp, or as the locals call it: 't stad (THE city).
 According to them, it’s the best city of the country.
 Or how they put it, grinning: it’s the centre, the rest of the country is just the car park.
 Arrogant, you say?
 They’re just really proud of their capital of cool, and with good reason.
-Here’s why.
+Even Lonely Planet agrees: it selected Antwerp as a Top 10 City in its Best in Travel 2018-awards.
+Here’s some of the reasons why.

 1. Party like a local